simul/simul.github.io/ref/simul/clouds/baseweatherrenderer.md

 The depthViewportdetermines what part of the depth texture represents this viewport - normally (0,0,1,1).
 Optional viewportsspecifies the left and right eye viewports if we're rendering both at once in VR.
 <a name="RenderCelestialBackground"></a>
-### void RenderCelestialBackground(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::ViewStruct viewStruct, simul::clouds::TrueSkyRenderMode renderMode, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float exposure)
+### void RenderCelestialBackground(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::ViewStruct viewStruct, simul::clouds::TrueSkyRenderMode renderMode, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float exposure)
 Draw the sun, moon and stars - call this while the depth buffer is bound.
 <a name="RenderMixedResolution"></a>
-### bool RenderMixedResolution(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::ViewStruct viewStruct2, simul::crossplatform::Texture depthTexture, simul::clouds::TrueSkyRenderMode renderMode, float exposure, float gamma, simul::crossplatform::Viewport depthViewports, simul::crossplatform::Texture ambientCubemapTexture)
+### bool RenderMixedResolution(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::ViewStruct viewStruct2, simul::crossplatform::Texture depthTexture, simul::clouds::TrueSkyRenderMode renderMode, float exposure, float gamma, simul::crossplatform::Viewport depthViewports, simul::crossplatform::Texture ambientCubemapTexture)
 Render the sky including atmospherics as an overlay, using a supplied platform-dependent depth texture. deviceContextis the platform-dependent render context, exposureis a multiplier for the rendered sky brightness, The view_idis an integer that distinguishes between multiple simultaneous viewports onscreen.